 For many hoteliers, analyzing data on Google Analytics can seem like a very daunting task.
 However, once you understand the fundamentals of what each key performance indicator (KPI) represents and what it measures, then analyzing and reporting this data becomes much easier.
 What many hotel marketers are not aware of is how useful Google Analytics can be in analyzing social media activity.
 Before you decide to invest in a third party social media analytical tool to evaluate your social media efforts, make sure you fully understand the information readily available to you on Google Analytics.
 Google Analytics has gone through a series of interface changes in recent years to make it easier for users to navigate.
 Social media reports are much easier to find and interpret than ever before.
-Here are 3 of the most important social media metrics that hoteliers need to analyze in order to determine the effectiveness of your social initiatives and to decide which channels are worth investing the most time and effort in.
+Here are 3 of the most important social media metrics that hoteliers need to analyze to determine the effectiveness of your social initiatives and to decide which channels are worth investing the most time and effort in.

 To view the breakdown of how many sessions your site received from social media, you will need to click on the Acquisition tab and then click on the Social tab.
 Once the drop-down expands, click on Overview.
 Here you will find each social network listed and how many visits to the site came off of these channels.
 This report allows you to see which channels are sending the most traffic to your site.
 Sessions via Social Referral refers to the total number of visits that originated from a social media source.
 Contributed Social Conversions refers to the number of conversions that resulted from a social media visit.
 These visitors came to your site after visiting a social media network but may have later revisited your site from another traffic source before actually converting.
 Last Interaction Social Conversions are direct conversions from a social media source.
 Visitors came to your site from a social media channel and completed a goal within that same visit resulting in a conversion.
-If you’re site receives a lot of last interaction social conversions, this could mean your social media posts are very impactful in prompting a call to action.
+If your site receives a lot of last interaction social conversions, this could mean your social media posts are very impactful in prompting a call to action.

-Besides traffic and user behavior, conversion is the most important metric to analyze and measure in order to determine the success of your social media efforts.
-Ideally, when it comes to conversions, the number of reservations actually made from the the website is what you should be measuring.
+Besides traffic and user behavior, the conversion is the most important metric to analyze and measure to determine the success of your social media efforts.
+Ideally, when it comes to conversions, the number of reservations made from the website is what you should be measuring.
 However, if your analytics is not tied to your booking engine, there are other KPIs you can measure that could be counted as a conversion.
-For example, the number of clicks from the booking widget and the number of newsletter subscriptions are both measurable and prompts a call-to-action, which could potentially result in a conversion.
+For example, the number of clicks from the booking widget and the number of newsletter subscriptions are both measurable and prompt a call-to-action, which could potentially result in a conversion.
 Under the Conversions report, you will see a breakdown of conversions from each social network.
 If you’re interested in finding out what led up to a conversion, then view the Users Flow report.
-This report shows how social users navigated along your site after visiting a social network.
+This report shows how social users navigated along with your site after visiting a social network.
 To view a particular social network funnel, click on the specific channel and select view only this segment.
 Viewing this report is particularly helpful in determining where visitors tend to drop-off or leave the website.
-If say, many visitors drop-off from the rooms page, this might mean that it’s time to add better photos showcasing your hotel or writing a more elaborate description of the different room types and amenities your hotel offers.
+If many visitors drop-off from the rooms page, this might mean that it’s time to add better photos that showcase your hotel or writing a more elaborate description of the different room types and amenities your hotel offers.